What is a Virtual Ward?

 A virtual ward in the NHS is a safe and efficient alternative to hospital care, enabled by technology.
 It allows patients to receive hospital-level care at home, utilising new technologies such as wearable devices and monitoring tools to provide real-time information on vital signs to a dedicated remote team of health professionals.
 This approach helps speed up recovery while freeing up hospital beds for those who need them most.

-Acute Respiratory Infection Virtual Ward (ARVI)
+Acute Respiratory Infection Virtual Ward (ARIVW)

 The virtual ward aims to safely manage unwell patients with their respiratory conditions from the comfort of their own homes, reducing or removing the need for them to come to or be in our hospital.